Saturday, 28th, September, 2024

 N.B.
 “Distance selling” laws provide you with a “cooling off” period after making an online transaction.
 This requires that you get a full refund if demanded within seven working days of making your entry.
 This overrides the above policy when applicable.

-Notification of a withdrawal should be sent to FEAR, Fermanagh and Omagh District Council, County Buildings, 15 East bridge Street, Enniskillen, Co.
-Fermanagh, BT74 7BW or by email to Joanne.cunningham@fermanaghomagh.com
+Notification of a withdrawal should be sent to FEAR, Fermanagh and Omagh District Council, Enniskillen Townhall, 2 Townhall Street, Enniskillen, BT74 7BA or by email to tourismdevelopment@fermanaghomagh.com

 back to top